Yukasama/txt2vec-service/docs/installation.md

 ### Background Services

-For full functionality, you'll need these services:
+For full functionality, you'll need these Backend services:

 ```bash
 # Start all services with Docker